kbaseIncubator/kbase-integration-tests/README.md

 This project uses [poetry](./docs/using-poetry.md) to manage and install dependencies.

 In order to use this project you will need [poetry](https://python-poetry.org/docs/), which itself requires Python.
-Installation of such is not currently covered by this project.
+Installation of poetry is not currently covered by this project.

 From the repo root: